ispysoftware/agent-install-scripts/README.md

     bash <(curl -s "https://raw.githubusercontent.com/ispysoftware/agent-install-scripts/main/v2/download.sh")

-Unzip that over the existing install location to update Agent
+Unzip that over the existing install location to update Agent.
+When it is unzipped run

+    chmod +x Agent

 You may need to install curl first: